AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/managing-pipelines.md

 >
 >You cannot delete a running pipeline.

-## View Details and Cancel Pipelines {#view-details}
+## View Pipeline Details {#view-details}

-You can view the details of a pipeline to see the status and logs of its last run and also cancel running pipelines.
+You can view the details of a pipeline to see the status and logs of its last run.

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization and program.